Alluxio/alluxio/docs/en/Security.md

 The initial creation permission is 777, and the difference between directory and file is 111.
 For default umask value 022, the created directory has permission 755 and file has permission 644.
-The umask can be set by property 'alluxio.security.authorization.permission.umask'.
+The umask can be set by property `alluxio.security.authorization.permission.umask`.

 ### Update directory and file permission model